NagusameCS/IVY/privacy.md

   - We do not use Google Analytics, Matomo, or any other analytics platform.

   - We do employ anonymous viewer tracking of total site access.
-    -  This is done via contacting a third party counter API upon a view to the site, it only increments a number and no other data is stored or transmitted.
+    -  We do not use Google Analytics, Matomo, or any analytics platform.
+As noted in Section 1, we only record a total anonymous view count using an in-house API.
   -  What you do on IVY stays on IVY.
 No personally identifying information will ever leave the site.

 ---

-- **4. No User Submissions**
+- **4. No User Input or Uploads**

   - You cannot upload files, post comments, or submit any form of user-generated content.
 There is no input collection anywhere on the site.

 ---

-- **5. GitHub Repository**
+- **5. GitHub Hosting Notice**

   - Our educational content is also available on our public GitHub repository: _[https://github.com/NagusameCS/IVY](https://github.com/NagusameCS/IVY)_.
 GitHub may log basic technical metadata such as visit timestamps and IP addresses according to their own privacy policy.
 IVY has no access to or control over that data.